mbatet/gs-spring-boot-docker/README.md

 ## Spring boot + Docker (Java 13)

-Demo gradle project with spring boot + Docker + Java 13 + Alpine distr
+Demo gradle project with Spring boot + Docker + Java 13 + Alpine distr

 ## Basic application content

 * A Dockerfile
-* spring boot application
+* A Spring boot application, with...
-* lombok for getters and setters
+	* lombok for the getters and setters
 	* added the basic MVC pattern with a controller and a service layer: CustomerController, CustomerService ...
 	* added basic spring data jpa functionalities  (h2 database + model entities + repository + saving and retrieving entities + dynamic query derivated from repository method names): Customer, CustomerRepository
 	* logback
-* Test the rest controllers with junit tests using TestRestTemplate
+	* Test for the rest controllers with junit tests using TestRestTemplate
 	* Added basic thymeleaf template, tested teh controller with a @WebMvcTest test

 ## Roadmap